Satellite Image Analysis with fast.ai for Disaster Recovery

 We implemented our models within a Shiny app that allows the user to explore the impact of several real-world natural disasters by running our model on built-in scenarios such as Hurricane Florence and the Santa Rosa Wildfire.

-One of the scenarios, the September 2018 earthquake in Indonesia, caused a major tsunami which reached the provincial capital of Palu.
+One of the scenarios, the September 2018 earthquake in Indonesia, caused a major tsunami that reached the provincial capital of Palu.
 This caused significant property damage in the area:

 The task required us to build our model using satellite imagery data for a number of regions that have recently experienced natural disasters.
 The dataset was very diverse with affected locations ranging from remote, forested areas, through industrial districts with large buildings to dense urban areas.